Renovation Guide: How to Get Your Backyard Ready for Summer

 And with NewTechWood, as the most natural-looking composite decking, you will have a timber-look deck without the maintenance, so you can spend more time enjoying your deck and less time working on it.

-Although composite decking requires near to zero maintenance, it’s a good idea to give it a good scrub to start the season.
+Although composite decking requires almost zero maintenance, it’s a good idea to give it a good scrub to start the season.

 Cleaning your deck is straightforward; you can start by sweeping the deck and getting rid of any debris that may have built up in the winter.
-Then you can clean it off by using warm soapy water and a soft non-metal deck scrubbing brush to remove dirt and debris.
+Then you can clean it off by using warm soapy water, or a special deck wash, and a soft non-metal deck scrubbing brush to remove dirt and debris.

 For more information on how to keep your composite timber deck looking its best, download this detailed NewTechWood care and cleaning guide.